cursebreakers/rust_bucket/README.md

 You can customize the appearance of your bucket by editing the index.html and style.css templates in the main bucket folder.

 NOTE:
-- If you wreck your templates beyond repair, delete your index.html and one will be regenerated when you refresh your bucket index.
+- If you wreck your templates beyond repair, you may delete your index.html and index.css.
+New ones will be generated when the index is requested next.
-- You can redownload the templates from the [parent repo](https://github.com/cursebreakers/rust_bucket/tree/main/bucket), or use them as a reference to hopefully find your way back to style sanity.
+- You can redownload the templates from the [parent repo](https://github.com/cursebreakers/rust_bucket/tree/main/bucket), or use them as a reference to hopefully find your way back to stylish sanity.

 ## Hacking your bucket